South Slocan Water System

 Dam safety regulations introduced a few years ago require that a dam safety review be completed for the Smokey Creek Dam.
 The Regional District has made multiple submissions to the Ministry of Forests, Lands and Natural Resources but these have not been accepted.
 Since the start of this project new dam safety review guidelines have been introduced and it has been recommended to us that a consultant specializing in dam safety reviews will need to be commissioned.

 Plans for future upgrades

 Construction of the South Slocan Treated Upper Zone project was started in 2014.
 New booster pumps have been added at the treatment plant to supply treated water to the upper zone.
-New 2” water line construction in the Treated Upper Zone Project was started in 2014 but was not completed before winter.
-Once the area is dry enough to work the construction will resume.
-This new water line is being installed to service the remaining houses in the upper zone with potable water.
+New 2” water line construction in the Treated Upper Zone Project was started in 2014 and completed in the fall of 2015.

 This system is currently owned and operated by the RDCK.
 The RDCK receives community-specific advice and policy guidance from the South Slocan Commission of Management.

 The content on this page was last updated January 12 2018 at 9:34 AM